 We came to our room by 3 PM after lunch at a house behind the Samadhi area.
-We left this massive beautiful historical fort by rope way.
-Raigad is a must visit fort and a place to remember the greatest Maratha King.
-For return journey, we preferred Pachad – Nijampur road which is blessed with nature’s beauty.
+We left this massive beautiful historical fort by ropeway.
+Raigad is a must visit the fort and a place to remember the greatest Maratha King.
+For the return journey, we preferred Pachad – Nijampur road which is blessed with nature’s beauty.
 This is offbeat route so avoid night journey.
 We reached home by 7.30 PM safely ending a pleasurable trip in monsoon.

 - Car Petrol: INR 1500/- (approx. 18 lit at INR 79/lit)

 - One night stay at Raigad ropeway hotel: INR 1300/- for 4 people.